When Mean Gene Okerlund passed away, it was a loss not only to the fans of professional wrestling but to those who knew him well.

-The cause of death for Mean Gene Okerlund, according to his son, Todd, was that he had taken a fall a few weeks prior, and it just went from bad to worse.
+According to his son, Todd, the cause of death for Mean Gene Okerlund was that he had taken a fall a few weeks prior, and it just went from bad to worse.

 Mean Gene died on the morning of January 2nd, 2019.
 He was 76-years-old.

-Social media blew up after news of his passing, and fans and peers alike shared moving condolences and memories of Mean Gene.
+After news of his passing, social media blew up, and fans and peers alike shared moving condolences and memories of Mean Gene.

 Hulk Hogan said, "He was the best partner I ever had.
 We never rehearsed or did anything scripted from a writer.
 Gene would ask me, "hey big man, what do u want to do?"
 I would always answer, "Just follow you, brother," and it worked from 1980 – 2017.
 RIP my brother HH"